-Both of the courses available to year 10 students aim to provide part of the long-term pathway to literacy for university entrance.
-Studying English through the ESOL department includes learning about how literature communicates ideas and helps students develop an understanding of the patterns and structures used in English.
-Activities include a novel study, research and film study.
+All programmes aim to involve students in using language that gives them an appreciation of literature and help students develop an understanding of the patterns and structures used in English.
+Activities include a novel study, research, and film study.

-Courses help students to:
+Programmes help students to:

-- learn listening, speaking, viewing, reading, and writing skills; - use language to identify and communicate information for a range of purposes; - develop vocabulary and explicit understanding of how grammar works and why it's important; - acknowledge the importance of understanding relationships between culture and language; - develop thinking skills.
+- learn listening, speaking, reading and writing skills; - use language to identify and communicate information for a range of purposes; - develop vocabulary and explicit knowledge of how grammar works and why it's important; - acknowledge the importance of understanding relationships between culture and language; - · develop thinking skills.

-Course costs: \$20
+Course costs: Workbooks \$20